brendt/stitcher.io/src/content/blog/2021-08-25-how-rational-are-you-really.md

 I don't mind that people aren't consistent in how they write types in or out of doc blocks.
 But I _am_ always surprised with how difficult it is to defend that opinion, once you start asking deeper questions, once people are forced to think about it a little more.

-It makes me wonder, could it be that there are more such opinions that we think we're sure of; but that, in reality, we haven't actually thought trough all that well?
+It makes me wonder, could it be that there are more such opinions that we think we're sure of; but that, in reality, we haven't actually thought through all that well?
 Tabs or spaces, light or dark colour schemes, active record or entity mapper, dependency injection or service location, …

 How many "rational opinions" do we have that turn out to be irrational after all?
 Opinions that are habit-driven; that we think of as "the best option" — not because they are, but because they've worked in the past and we're comfortable using them.